ibm-cloud-docs/cephaas/gpu-availability.md

 ## Available GPU types
 {: #gpu-types}

-Fusion as a Service supports the following GPU types for your workloads:

-NVIDIA H100
-:   High-performance GPUs designed for AI, machine learning, and data analytics workloads.
-These GPUs provide exceptional compute power for demanding applications.

-The specific GPU models and quantities available depend on your deployment configuration.
+The GPU types and quantities available in your Fusion as a Service deployment depend on your specific deployment configuration.
 GPU availability must be determined at order time as part of your initial deployment planning.
+Contact your IBM representative to discuss the GPU options available for your deployment.

 ## GPU ordering and configuration
 {: #gpu-ordering}